 Over time, the increased accuracy, depth and perspective in news coverage generated by these journalists help to promote greater public awareness, better-informed civic discourse, expanded citizen engagement, and more responsible decision-making.

-Participants in the 2021 Big Changes in the Great Lakes Virtual Institute are eligible to apply for small grants (up to $1,000) to support reporting projects based on a subject (or subjects) covered during the program.
-Grant money may be spent on any costs incurred for normal reporting activities: travel, lodging, research, etc. Grant money may not be used for direct compensation to the applying journalist.
+Participants in our 2022 Climate Justice and Environmental Racism Workshop are eligible to apply for small grants (up to $1,000) to support reporting projects based on a subject (or subjects) covered during the workshop.
+Grant money may be spent on any costs incurred for normal reporting activities: travel, lodging, research, etc.

 If you’re interested in taking advantage of these funds, there are a few things we need from you: